Xyrai/Discofy/README.md

-# discord.py template
+# Discofy
-A template of the API wrapper for Discord: discord.py
+A remote controlling Discord bot for my Spotify account